TheRookie2021/2022-Spring-NCKU-CS-Algo/readme.md

 # NCKU 2022 Algorithm Syllabus
 1. The Role of Algorithms in Computing
-2. Growth of Functions/
+2. Growth of Functions
-3. Recurrences/
+3. Recurrences
-4. Sort/
+4. Sort
-5. Sorting in Linear Time/
+5. Sorting in Linear Time
-6. Medians and Order Statistics/
+6. Medians and Order Statistics
-7. Greedy Algorithms/
+7. Greedy Algorithms
 8. spring vacation
 9. quiz
 10. Dynamic Programming(1)